 Editing blog post titles

 Optimizing blog post titles is just as important, particularly because search engines like regularly updated content.
 To add or edit a blog post title, open the relevant collection from the “Pages” section of the main Squarespace menu.
-From here, the steps to edit a blog post title vary between Squarespace 7.1 and 7.0: use the tabs below to view instructions for your website.
+From here, the steps to edit a blog post title vary between Squarespace 7.1 and 7.0: follow the relevant instructions below depending on your version of Squarespace.

-Hover over the relevant blog post, click the three-dot icon, and click on “Settings”.
+On Squarespace 7.1, hover over the relevant blog post, click the three-dot icon, and click on “Settings.”
 Choose the “SEO” tab, and you’ll see the option to add or edit the “SEO Title” field.

-Hover over the relevant blog post, and click the grey “Edit” button.
+On Squarespace 7.0, hover over the relevant blog post and click the grey “Edit” button.
 Choose the “SEO” tab, and you’ll see the option to add or edit the “SEO Title” field.

 Editing product titles